Projected Subgradient Ascent for Convex Maximization: Projected Subgradient Ascent

 By assumption, \(\cM(c)\neq\emptyset\).
 We observe that the zeros of \(A\) equals \(\cM(c)\), Since \(A\) is a maximally monotone operator such that \(\mathrm{zer}\, A\neq\emptyset\), and \(x_{k+1} = J_{\eta_k A}(x_k)\), we conclude that the sequence converges weakly to a point in \(\mathrm{zer}\,A = \cM(c)\) (see, e.g., Theorem 23.41 of \cite{bauschke-combettes}). \end{proof}

-\begin{rem} We emphasize the difference between Theorem~\ref{thm:x+eta c converges} and Theorem~\ref{thm:pga-linear-case}.
-The first theorem analyzes the behavior of a single projected gradient step \(P_S(x_0 + \eta c)\) as the step \(\eta\to\infty\), proving strong convergence to a unique solution.
-In contrast, the second theorem establishes weak convergence after an infinite number of finite steps. \end{rem}
+\begin{rem} We emphasize the difference between the results in Theorem~\ref{thm:x+eta c converges} and Theorem~\ref{thm:pga-linear-case}.
+The first theorem analyzes the behavior of a single step of projected gradient ascent \(P_S(x_0 + \eta c)\) as the step size \(\eta\) goes to infinity, proving strong convergence to the unique solution in \(\cM(c)\) closest to \(x_0\).
+In contrast, the second theorem establishes weak convergence of projected gradient ascent to some solution in \(\cM(c)\) after an infinite number of finite steps. \end{rem}